 Who needs a Swiss residence permit?

 Any non-Swiss national must have a Swiss residence permit in order to live in Switzerland for more than 90 days or longer than a visa.
-You also need a Swiss residence permit to be able to find a job in Switzerland.
-The requirements for applying for residency vary according to your nationality but is essential for you to live in Switzerland with your family.
+You also need a Swiss residence permit to be able to fulfil a job in Switzerland.
+The requirements for applying for residency vary according to your nationality but are essential for you to live in Switzerland with your family.